 Accredited by the NCTJ and BJTC, you will experience working to real deadlines; researching, producing, writing and presenting stories across all platforms.

 This course develops your knowledge, skills and confidence, in a supportive and fun environment.

 Our students are regularly nominated for awards.
 This year, UCLan journalism students were shortlisted for the NCTJ excellence awards and the BJTC student journalism awards.

-Journalism at UCLan - ranked top in the North West for overall student satisfaction, 3rd in the UK for Academic Support and 4th in the UK for overall student satisfaction.
+Journalism at UCLan - 100% students satisfied overall, 3rd in the UK for Academic Support and 4th in the UK for overall student satisfaction.

 Preston (Campus code: U)

 Other associated fees: NCTJ exam fees only apply for re-sits.

 Royal Television Society (RTS) bursary schemes: